maheshmohanmr/maheshmohanmr.github.io/_pages/publications.md

               <strong>Vacancies</strong>:  I am actively looking for PhD and Masters (MS/MTP) students to work with me. <a href="../images/kalam_ons.jpg">Ambitious</a> and <a href="../images/wright_brothers_quote.jpg">keen</a> students who love mathematics are welcome to join our SPAI group.
 We closely follow this philosophy: please read <a href="../files/SPAI_philosophy_ons.pdf">this</a>.
 If you are interested, please apply through the IIT Kharagpur PG admissions process, specifying <i>Centre of Excellence in Artificial Intelligence</i> among your preferred departments/centres and listing me as a potential supervisor.
               </p>
               <p>
-                Regarding UG internships, I see it as an integration of classroom knowledge and theory (one studied in their first few years in UG) with practical application and skills (gained in a research group).
+                Regarding internships, I see it as an integration of classroom knowledge and theory (studied in the first few years in UG) with practical application and skills (gained doing research).
 For the same reason, sorry that I may not be able to entertain first/second year UGs.
               </p>
             </td>
           </tr>